 8. 54% Say They Would Like to Work from Home

 Most Americans will do remote work if offered the chance.
-Pew research also found 80% to 90% of Americans say they would like to telecommute.
-Specifically, the average American wants to spend two to three days a week working from home.
+Pew research also found that 80% to 90% of Americans want to telecommute.
+Specifically, the average American wants to work from home two to three days a week.

 "When You Stop Learning, You Stop Living" SkillShare Makes Learning Easy.
 Skillshare Is Our #1 Rated Learning Platform With Great Lessons On:★★★★★ Creating: Photography, Film-Making, Music, Graphic Design & Coding ★★★★★ Building: Leadership, Communication, Entrepreneurship & Marketing ★★★★★ Thriving: Personal & Professional Development, Productivity, Time Management "Skillshare is like Netflix for learning.
 I take a course every time I need a new skill.
 With over 30,000 courses to choose from, I always have something to learn."
 Barry D. Moore - Founder: GreatWorkLife.com |